deep1401/24-DigitalChaos-VIDALYTICS/README.md

 # 24-Digital_Chaos-VIDALYTICS

 This is an online service created by team Digital Chaos for content creators that performs video content anaylsis for designing effective marketing and business development policies.
+It also provides an efficient way to market your product by suggesting the links of sub reddits having relevant customers.

 ## About